igor71/Caffe-1.0/README.md

 You can also build Caffe and run the tests in the image:

 `docker run -it yi/caffe:cpu bash -c "cd /opt/caffe/build; make runtest"`

+Please Note, prior to build docker image need build from the sources Tensorflow CPU/GPU package on desired server